Powerlearnproject/se-assignment-day-2-git-and-github-Amoslove/README.md

 ADVANTAGES AND DISADVANTAGES OF THE ABOVE
 ADVANTAGES OF A PUBLIC REPO:
-1.general collaboration:it is an open source therefore anybody can contribut
+1.general collaboration:it is an open source therefore anybody can contribut it is free to host
 disadvantage:
 it is risky(securty risk) and lacks control.